 It is generally accepted, barring child safety concerns that children benefit from continuing relationships with both parents after the relationship between the parents breaks down.
 This thinking is now embedded in the amended principle set out out in Section 1 (2A) Children Act 1989 – that, ‘unless the contrary is shown, the involvement of each parent in the life of a child will further the child’s welfare’.

-Largely gone is the notion that it is better for children for their parents to maintain a loveless potentially emotionally damaging marriage/relationship than to separate.
+Largely gone is the notion that it is better for children for their parents to maintain a loveless potentially emotionally damaging marriage than to separate.

 The key issues to be decided in connection with children following the breakdown of a marriage are with whom they will primarily live and how much time (if any) they will spend with the other parent.

 A child arrangements order means an order directing with whom a child is to live (a child arrangements ‘lives with’ order) and with whom a child is to spend time or otherwise have contact (a child arrangements ‘spends time with’ order).
 Thus, whilst a ‘lives with’ order confirms with whom a child is to live, a ‘spends time with’ order deals with whom the child is to see or otherwise have contact.
 Such order could be either direct (face to face contact whether on a visiting or staying/overnight basis) or indirect (by letter, telephone, email, text, Skype, FaceTime etc).

 In the vast majority of cases, the arrangements for the children can be agreed without any involvement of solicitors, but where the parents cannot agree with whom the children should live with, they may need advice from specialist child custody solicitors.
 If you’re experiencing difficulties in agreeing child arrangements with your spouse, contact our expert child custody lawyers for an initial consultation.